“What is cancer?”

 “Who should have cancer screening?”

-Adults aged 50-74 years with no bowel symptoms are eligible to participate in bowel cancer screening every two years, and will receive a bowel cancer screening kit in the post each time they are eligible.
+Adults aged 50-74 years, with no bowel symptoms, are eligible to participate in the National Bowel Cancer Screening Program every two years, and will receive a bowel cancer screening kit in the post each time they are eligible.